 The scope of work for the training project will include the identification of the knowledge, skills, and abilities needed by each classification of worker and the development of the delivery methods (online, classroom, hands-on) that will effectively and efficiently teach the identified knowledge, skills, and abilities.
 The scope will also include delivery of the training, evaluation of the workers after training, and the development of training records.
-Items not included in the project scope are items that will be the responsibility of the automotive company, such as the selection and hiring of the workers and the scope document.
+Items not included in the project scope are items that will be the responsibility of the automotive company, such as the selection and hiring of the workers and the provision of the automotive tools and equipment needed for training.
+These exclusions are specifically stated in the scope document.